 The CommandExecutor allows for commands to be executed on those sessions, the only difference being that the StatelessKieSession executes fireAllRules() at the end before disposing the session.
-The commands can be created using the CommandExecutor .The Javadocs provides the full list of the provided comands using the CommandExecutor .
+The commands can be created using the CommandExecutor .The Javadocs provide the full list of the allowed comands using the CommandExecutor.

-SetGloban and getGlobal are two commands relevant to both Drools and jBPM.
+setGlobal and getGlobal are two commands relevant to both Drools and jBPM.

 Set Global calls setGlobal underneath.
-The optional boolean indicates on whether the command should return value as part of the ExecutionResults.
+The optional boolean indicates whether the command should return the global's value as part of the ExecutionResults.
 If true it uses the same name as the global name.
-A String cna be used instead of the boolean, if an alternative name is desired.
+A String can be used instead of the boolean, if an alternative name is desired.